CP33C:

 Primary Chair: Jacqueline McSweeney, Oregon State University, College of Earth, Ocean, and Atmospheric Sciences, Corvallis, OR, United States

-Co-chairs: Emily P Lemagie, National Oceanic and Atmospheric Administration, Pacific Marine Environmental Laboratory, Seattle, United States, Melissa Moulton, Applied Physics Laboratory University of Washington, Seattle, WA, United States and Amy Frances Waterhouse, Scripps Institution of Oceanography, La Jolla, United States
+Co-chairs: Emily P Lemagie, National Oceanic and Atmospheric Administration, Pacific Marine Environmental Laboratory, Seattle, United States, Melissa Moulton, Applied Physics Laboratory University of Washington, Seattle, United States and Amy Frances Waterhouse, Scripps Institution of Oceanography, La Jolla, United States

 Primary Liaison: Jacqueline McSweeney, Oregon State University, College of Earth, Ocean, and Atmospheric Sciences, Corvallis, OR, United States